T Wall & Sons was the largest ice cream manufacturer in the world.

 Mattessons, a processed meat manufacturer, was acquired in 1965.

-The meat business was sold to Kerry Group in 1994.
-The Wall’s ice cream business is still operated by Unilever.
+The meat business was sold to Kerry Group of Ireland in 1994.
+The Wall’s ice cream business remains a subsidiary of Unilever.